Reuh/anselme/readme.md

 # Anselme

-The overengineered dialog scripting system in pure Lua.
+The overengineered game dialog scripting system in pure Lua.

 This is version 2, a full rewrite. **Currently not stable.**